Stańczyk: Anecdotes

 The best known anecdote about Stańczyk is that of a hunting incident.
-In 1533 King Sigismund the Old had a huge bear brought for him from Lithuania.
+In 1527 King Sigismund the Old had a huge bear brought for him from Lithuania.
 The bear was released in the forest of Niepołomice near Kraków so that the king could hunt it.
 During the hunt, the animal charged at the king, the queen and their courtiers which caused panic and mayhem.
 Queen Bona fell from her horse which resulted in her miscarriage.
-Later, the king criticized Stańczyk for having run away instead of attacking the bear.
-The jester is said to have replied that "it is a greater folly to let out a bear that was already in a cage".
-This remark is often interpreted as an allusion to the king's policy toward Prussia which was defeated by Poland but not fully incorporated into the Crown.
+Later, the king mocked Stańczyk for having run away instead of fighting with the bear as his knightly status commanded.
+The jester is said to have replied that "a greater fool lets out a bear that was already in a cage".
+This remark is often interpreted as an allusion to the king's conciliatory policies towards Poland's enemies, most notably Prussia which was defeated by Poland but not fully incorporated into the Crown and Russia, a massive victory over which was not followed upon.